wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

 * `Answer URL` text field enter your ngrok URL again: `https://[ngrok url here]/answer`
 * `Event URL` text field enter your ngrok URL: `https://[ngrok url here]/event`

-Scroll to the bottom of the page and click the black `save-changes` button.
+Scroll to the bottom of the page and click the `save-changes` button.

 With that last step, you have finished!
 You now have a fully functional simple IVR Rails application powered by Vonage.
 You can give it a go by starting your Rails server, and with ngrok also running, give your application a call at the phone number you just purchased.